5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## System requirements
 **Minimum macOS**: Big Sur using XNU Kernel 20.4.0 or newer!</br>
 **CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
-This affects processors of the following Intel CPU families:
+This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):

 - Sandy Bridge (need additionl Sur Plus and RDRAND patches)
 - Ivy Bridge